.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 The Startup Signal

-28% of recent Y Combinator and Techstars startups now use .ai as their primary domain, up from negligible levels before 2022.
-The trend is accelerating: .ai represented 23% of YC's Winter 2024 batch and 32% of the Fall 2025 batch.
-Meanwhile, .com's share among YC startups dropped from 64% in 2020 to 46% in 2025.
+Over 30% of recent Y Combinator AI startups now use .ai as their primary domain, up from negligible levels before 2022.
+YC's 2026 batches are roughly 60% AI companies — up from 40% in 2024 — and the .ai adoption rate among AI-focused startups continues to accelerate.
+Meanwhile, .com's share among YC startups has dropped from 64% in 2020 to under 50% in recent batches.

 Who's Building on .ai